 Most of us like to think that the World works the way that we do.
 We believe in The Power of Love, and we expect our partners to do the same.

-Unfortunately, partners from Planet Zog simply do not work the same way that we do.
+Unfortunately, partners from Planet Zog (my personal fantasy about where Narcissists come from) simply do NOT work the same way that we do.
 Nor will they go out of their way to tell you that they are aliens.
-It’s one of those caveat emptor situations – let the buyer beware.
+It’s one of those caveat emptor situations: let the buyer (you) beware that the goods that they put on display are not necessarily of the quality that they would have you believe.

-Anyone who has half a brain and is over the age of 17, probably would not buy a second hand car blind.
-Chances are, you are “buying” a second hand man, who already has some relationship mileage on the clock.
-The same principle applies to both scenarios.
+Anyone who has half a brain and is over the age of 17 probably would not buy a second hand car blind.
+By the same token, if you are over the age of, say, 19, chances are, you are “buying” a second hand man, who already has some relationship mileage on the clock.
+In both scenarios it is down to you to do your own due diligence before you buy.

-Mr Second Hand Man, on the other hand, has carefully evaluated the messages you send out, so as to calculate exactly what you are worth to him.
+Mr Second Hand Man, on the other hand, has carefully evaluated the messages you send out, right from the get go, so as to calculate exactly what you are worth to him.
 Let’s look at how he does it.

 He starts the ball rolling, as it were, by setting out a number of small hoops for a prospective “partner” to jump through.
 The first sign she gives is when she – dutifully – prepares to start jumping – when a “Say WHAT!!!” would be a better response.

-The “hoops” an emotional abuser gets you to jump through
+The “hoops” a Narcissist gets you to jump through

 Hoop #1 The early small act of compliance.